Anomali ThreatStream vs Recorded Future

 Who each tool serves best — and when to pick the other one.

-- You need a simple, user-friendly interface.
+- You need a simple, out-of-the-box threat detection tool with minimal setup.

 Security teams in mid to large enterprises requiring comprehensive, real-time threat intelligence to proactively manage cyber risks.